-TEFAP supplements the diets of low-income residents, including the elderly, by providing both food and nutrition assistance at no cost four times a year.
+TEFAP supplements the diets of low-income residents, including the elderly, by providing both food and nutrition assistance at no cost.
 CSFP improves the health of low-income persons at least 60 years of age by supplementing their diets monthly with nutritious USDA foods.